Chapter 2. Understanding Red Hat OpenShift Logging

 infrastructure- Logs generated by infrastructure components running in the cluster and OpenShift Container Platform nodes, such as journal logs.
 Infrastructure components are pods that run in the

-audit- Logs generated by the node audit system (auditd), which are stored in the /var/log/audit/audit.log file, and the audit logs from the Kubernetes apiserver and the OpenShift apiserver.
+audit- Logs generated by auditd, the node audit system, which are stored in the /var/log/audit/audit.log file, and the audit logs from the Kubernetes apiserver and the OpenShift apiserver.

-OpenShift Container Platform cluster administrators can deploy cluster logging using the OpenShift Container Platform web console or CLI to install the Elasticsearch Operator and Cluster Logging Operator.
+OpenShift Container Platform cluster administrators can deploy OpenShift Logging using the OpenShift Container Platform web console or CLI to install the OpenShift Elasticsearch Operator and Red Hat OpenShift Logging Operator.
 When the operators are installed, you create a

-ClusterLogging custom resource (CR) to schedule cluster logging pods and other resources necessary to support cluster logging.
-The operators are responsible for deploying, upgrading, and maintaining cluster logging.
+ClusterLogging custom resource (CR) to schedule OpenShift Logging pods and other resources necessary to support OpenShift Logging.
+The operators are responsible for deploying, upgrading, and maintaining OpenShift Logging.

-ClusterLogging CR defines a complete cluster logging environment that includes all the components of the logging stack to collect, store and visualize logs.
-The Cluster Logging Operator watches the Cluster Logging CR and adjusts the logging deployment accordingly.
+ClusterLogging CR defines a complete OpenShift Logging environment that includes all the components of the logging stack to collect, store and visualize logs.
+The Red Hat OpenShift Logging Operator watches the OpenShift Logging CR and adjusts the logging deployment accordingly.